zeezephyr/urbanism-guide/content/en/austin/housing/zoning_restrictions.md

 >
 > [Source: "The Problem We Still Live With" by Ryan Puzycki](https://puzycki.substack.com/p/the-problem-we-still-live-with)

-Over time more approaches to zoning were devised such as surreptitious [increases to minimum lot sizes](https://www.austinpolitics.net/a-big-win-for-small-lots/) from none up until 1929 to 3,000 square feet in 1930, then 3,500 in 1941, and a whopping 5,750 in 1946.
-Lot sizes were then paired with the creation of single family zoning, setbacks, and so on.
-Each of these policies enacted with the singular goal of excluding Black and Brown Americans from home ownership by making it prohibitively expensive for them to own property within White neighborhoods.

 And thus we find ourselves with the result: two Austins.
-One of which has benefited immensely from repeatedly pushing everything it doesn't want to the East side.
-While the East side has simultaneously suffered this perverse proclivity at every turn.
+One of which has benefited immensely from repeatedly pushing people out and the other which has repeatedly suffered from being pushed.

-When anti-housing advocates ask to preserve single family zoning, to put all changes on the East side, and to build further and further away they ask to continue the same segregationist policies that the city has practiced for nearly 100 years.
+When anti-housing advocates ask to preserve single family zoning, to put all new housing on the East side, and to build further and further away they ask to continue the same segregationist policies that the city has practiced for nearly 100 years.

 ## Austin's Present Day Zoning